shivasr/newswhip-url-manager/README.md

-# News Whip URL Manager
+# NewsWhip URL Manager
-This is a shell application helps to manage URLS and can run analytics on the available URLs.
+This is a shell application helps to manage URLs and can run analytics on the available URLs.
 This application offers the below functionalities:
 * Add URL and its score
 * List all URLs and their scores.